kreier/benchmark/README.md

 # Benchmark collection

 There are countless benchmarks out there.
 This is just a collection of benchmarks I used myself over the years and a list of the results gained in this time.
+While some tests date back to 1972 and I measured the speed of my Lattice C compiler against Omicron Basic on my Atari ST in 1992, the presented data collection here started in 2007 with Memtest86+ and the website http://saiht.de/computer/benchmark.html .

 ## NBench